-The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 12, 2016:
+The Executive Board and the Supervisory Board last issued the following statement of compliance under Section 161 of the AktG on December 11, 2017:

-"The last annual statement of compliance was issued on December 14, 2015.
-Since then, Fraport AG has complied with and will continue to comply with the recommendations made by the Government Commission on the German Corporate Governance Code in the version dated May 5, 2015, with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 1 of the GCGC with regard to the specification of a regular limit of length of membership in the Supervisory Board.
+"The last annual statement of compliance was issued on December 12, 2016.
+Since then, Fraport AG has complied with the recommendations made by the Government Commission on the German Corporate Governance Code in the versions dated May 5, 2015 ("GCGC 2015") and February 7, 2017 ("GCGC 2017") with the exception of the recommendations set forth in Section 5.4.1 (2) sentence 2 of the GCGC 2015 and Section 5.4.1 (2) sentence 2 of the GCGC 2017 with regard to the specification of a regular limit of length of membership in the Supervisory Board.
+With the exception of this recommendation, Fraport AG will also in future comply with the recommendations listed in the current version of the German Corporate Governance Code of February 7, 2017.